 In January 2017, U.S. District Judge William Young dismissed the negligent design and testing claims but said the failure to warn allegation could proceed to trial.

 Americo Vari (Pending)

 Pradaxa patient Americo Vari died from a brain hemorrhage that doctors couldn’t stop.
 The wrongful death lawsuit was filed by Americo’s wife, Adelaide, and blames Pradaxa for his death.
-The lawsuit was filed in Connecticut in August of this year.
+The lawsuit was filed in Connecticut in August 2016.